MaxOng99/ECS-Ridesharing/README.md

 2. Specify parameters in `config.yaml`.
 3. Run `source ./env/ride_sharing/bin/activate`
 4. Run `python3 scripts/run_simulation.py`.
 5. View the outputs in the `simulation_output` folder.
-Each experiment contains a configuration file and an output file.

 ## Dataset
 The dataset used to generate the transport network graph is the [Naptan Dataset](#https://data.gov.uk/dataset/ff93ffc1-6656-47d8-9155-85ea0b8f2251/national-public-transport-access-nodes-naptan) which consists of all public transport access points within the United Kingdom.
 Only bus stops are considered in this project, and the following bus stop properties are utilised: